sergeyk/vislab/tasks.md

 ## Experiments that need to happen for CVPR

-- store bit_precision in the results table somewhere. can definetely influence performance!

-- make the colors used in the ap bar plot and the top k plot be the same (order the columns the same way)

-- amend the cache_to_h5 thing that if the feature sums to 1 across rows, don't standardize

-- try --ect instead of --oaa: might get a boost in performance!

-- compute more features on all datasets and put them into the visual similarity app

-- generate _split at dataset creation time for flickr and wikipaintings

-- rerun flickr and wikipaintings experiments with OAA mode

-- plot per-feature confusion matrices in a visible place: just print less from mc_metrics_feat_comparison, and title images and should be good

-- run mc_bit feature on all datasets!

-- i'm seeing examples in wikipaintings that are not part of any label! what's going on?

-Implementation:
+Features
 - whitened HOG feature (wrap Jon's code) [.5 day]
 - lab hist in Python [.25 day]
-    - pascal classifiers, style classifiers as feature [.25 day]
+- figure out framework for pascal classifiers, style classifiers as feature [.25 day]
 - portrait and landscape classifiers [.25 day]

-Tune ConvNet features:
-    - tune decaf with flickr style and wikipaintings data (train sets only) [.5 day]
-    - process flickr, wikipaintings with new feature
-    - run classification experiments with new feature

-AVA Style:
-    - (maybe) run classification with pascal quadratics

-Wikipaintings:
-    - classify with lab_hist
-    - classify with pool5 convenet feature
-    - classify with tuned convnet feature

-Flickr:
+- [ ] assemble all trainval images from Flickr and Wikipaintings into rolled-out 3x256x256 vectors, and assign int labels to all of them.

+Datasets
-    - download 50K more flickr style, including 2 more styles (for 20) for 100K total
+- add 2 more styles to Flickr set for total of 20

-    - process with a couple of decaf, lab_hist, hog features
-    - run classification experiments
-    - (maybe) form a clean test set for at least one label to quantify how unclean it is
+Experiments
+- generate _split at dataset creation time for flickr
+- store bit_precision in the results table somewhere. can definetely influence performance!

+Results

 Image similarity demo
-    - whog for similarity
+    - get it going with more features: simple matter of loading

 Image search demo
     - get flickr tags for the flickr set
+    - classify with PASCAL
     - wikipaintings tags?
     - pascal classifiers (seems fine)

 Single-person classification accuracy:
-    - how good is a single person at predicting the style classification task? the ava task? should be baseline
+    - how good is a single person at predicting the style classification task? the ava task?

 Style features
     - try style features for the ava aesthetic prediction task